It all started with a snow drift...

 Freedom Pet Pass was launched in 2006.
 We sold just a few dozen doors, with production taking place in Brian and Deb’s basement.
 We started selling locally and through a few distributors.
 By focusing on continuous product improvement, high quality standards, and outstanding customer service, word-of-mouth helped our company steadily grow.

 We launched our website in 2009 and hired our first employee in 2010.
 Today, we’ve grown to selling thousands of doors to energy-conscious customers all over the world.
 We’re still a small, family-owned company, and we still take a personal approach to customer service.
 Most importantly, we still focus on making the highest quality, most energy-efficient pet doors.

 From the very beginning of the company, Brian was focused on achieving and documenting real, meaningful energy-efficiency milestones.
 He was frustrated with the “greenwashing” that took place in the pet door industry, and he wanted no part of that.
-Freedom Pet Pass doors have gone through significant testing and development through the years to remain at the pinnacle of energy performance.
+RANGER Pet Doors by Freedom Pet Pass have gone through significant testing and development through the years to remain at the pinnacle of energy performance.